AQA6666/SCP-116K-open/README.md

 ## Pipeline Overview

-This is a generalized pipeline for automatically extracting high-quality problem-solution pairs from textbooks and problem books.
+This is a generalized pipeline for automatically extracting high-quality problem-solution pairs from various publicly available documents crawled from the internet.
 The pipeline consists of the following steps:

 1. `fileter_pcb_textbook_and_problem_book_from_lib_meta.py`
    - Filter and identify potential textbooks and problem books from library metadata